 Killing two birds with one stone isn't always advisable.
 Driving and filling out March Madness brackets, for instance, aren’t two things you want to do at the same time.
 Same with cycling and meditating.
-Or Skyfall's Naomie Harris doesn't magically appear to help you out—combining showering and is one scenario where multi-tasking actually works.
-Here’s the why and how, as explained by Made Man’s resident expert, master barber Diane Wood Zuccato.a 10K while cutting out paper dolls.
-But we checked, and—assuming
+Or running a 10K while cutting out paper dolls.
+But we checked, and—assuming Skyfall's Naomie Harris doesn't magically appear to help you out—combining showering and shaving is one scenario where multi-tasking actually works.
+Here’s the why and how, as explained by master barber Diane Wood Zuccato.

-“The benefits include continuous hydration, soothing and a steady stream of water to keep the razor clean and warm,” says Zuccato.
-What’s more, the water will serve to relax your facial muscles and prepare the area to be shaven (assuming you’re not one of those Spartans/masochists who showers in cold water).
-Plus, shaving in the reduces razor burn.
-“The steam will open your pores and soften skin and , which allows for a better, closer shave.”
-On the back end, it’ll also reduce your cleanup time and please your wife or , because you won’t be leaving those little hairs all over the bathroom sink.
+1. Recognize the reasons.
+“The benefits include continuous hydration, soothing relaxation and a steady stream of water to keep the razor clean and warm,” says Zuccato.
+What’s more, the hot water will serve to relax your facial muscles and prepare the area to be shaven (assuming you’re not one of those Spartans/masochists who showers in cold water).
+Plus, shaving in the shower reduces razor burn.
+“The steam will open your pores and soften skin and hair, which allows for a better, closer shave.”
+On the back end, it’ll also reduce your cleanup time and please your wife or girlfriend, because you won’t be leaving those little hairs all over the bathroom sink.
 (This should also please your live-in French maid.)

+2. Take your time.
 Of course, you’re only going to reap the rewards of these benefits if you do it the right way and nail it on every attempt, like some sort of semi-robotic Eastern European ice dancer.
-So here are a few .
+So here are a few tips.
 First, spend a few minutes in the shower doing other things.
 This is because it takes three to five minutes for stubble to “wet out” properly, making it easier to shave.
 (We’re sure you can think of something.)

-Another good tip: when shaving, shave your cheeks first using a downwards motion, neck next and lastly the upper lip and chin.
+4. Prioritize your follicles.
+Another good tip: When shaving, shave your cheeks first using a downwards motion, neck next and lastly the upper lip and chin.
 “This order is important as it leaves the toughest whiskers until last, giving those more time to soften,” says Zuccato.
 And be sure to rinse the razor as needed between strokes.